serxipc/vefa-srest/README.md

 - [ ] Implement persistent queue system for inbound messages, shared between vefa-srest and Oxalis.
 - [ ] All references to "Ringo" should be renamed to whatever name we decide upon.

+### Notes from refactoring and integration with Oxalis
+- [ ] Organisation numbers should be validated.
+Determine the extent of such validation.